nmclark2/SCION/README.md

 - A book chapter tutorial will be available soon.
 A pre-print of this book chapter is available at https://doi.org/10.5281/zenodo.6962317

-- Tutorials were written using SCION version 3.2.
+- Tutorials were written using SC-ION version 3.2.
 To replicate the tutorial results in version 4.0+, leave all new parameters at their default values.

 # Version History